ContractsCounsel Logo

 Jump to Section

-Indemnification in contracts is essential to protecting your business from negligent or nefarious third parties.
+Indemnification in contracts is essential to protecting your business from negligent third parties.
 An indemnification clause ensures that you don’t face civil damages in several legal situations.

 In this article, we discuss indemnification, how it works in legal contracts, different types of indemnification, examples, and more.
 Let’s start by looking at its definition.